Epiphany Dermatology of Farmington, NM

 Meet Your Providers (some providers may service multiple locations)

-Specializes in the prevention, detection, and treatment of skin cancer, as well as other disorders of the skin, hair, and nails
+Specializes in the diagnosis and treatment of disorders of the skin, hair, and nails with special interests in clinical-pathologic correlation and pharmacologic therapies

 Sarah Allan, FNP-BC